Event

 Mobile

-As long as the Appboy Kit is included in your app, mParticle will pass any Push Notifications from Braze to the kit for display.
+As long as the Braze Kit is included in your app, mParticle will pass any Push Notifications from Braze to the kit for display.
 However, you will need to provide credentials in the Braze dashboard.

 See the main iOS and Android Push Notification documentation for more detail.